 The ingress protection or IP rating system is an enclosure rating system based on the IP code described in the international standard IEC 60529.
 It’s used across the world to rate enclosures on the level of protection they provide against environmental hazards.

 Specifically, they’re rated in two categories: dust protection and water protection.
 (If you need other features such as corrosion protection, note that IP doesn’t rate other categories.
 You’ll need to look for another rating scale such as a NEMA rating.)

 Every IP rating is a two-digit number, and each of the digits has its own significance:

 The first step to finding the IP rating that you need is to look at an IP ratings chart and determine which circumstances your device is likely to encounter.
-Then, you can decide whether an IP66-rated enclosure will give your device sufficient protection.
+Then, you can decide whether an IP66-rated electrical enclosure will give your device a sufficient degree of protection.

 An IP66 rated enclosure has a rugged design and construction that’s rated for general outdoor use.
 An IP66-rated enclosure offers excellent performance for many environments, including: